mapbox/XcodeClangFormat/README.md

 Due to macOS Sandboxing restrictions, this Plugin behaves slightly differently compared to the command line `clang-format` command: It always uses the style selected in the configuration app, and will not use the nearest `.clang-format` file on disk.

+### Installing

+Download the precompiled app or [build it yourself](#building), then open the app.
+You might have to right click, on the app bundle and choose <kbd>Open</kbd> to run non-codesigned applications.
+Then,

+* On OS X 10.11, you'll need to run sudo `/usr/libexec/xpccachectl`, then **reboot** to enable app extensions.
+* On macOS Sierra, extensions should be loaded by default.

 ### Building

 To build XcodeClangFormat, run `./configure` on the command line, then build the XcodeClangFormat scheme in the included Xcode project.